Rules of Court

 26. Hearings

-- If not represented by counsel, the matter will be immediately placed on the court's docket for trial within two weeks,
+- If not represented by counsel, the matter will be immediately placed on the court's docket for trial within two weeks, unless time is waived;

 - If represented by counsel, the matter will immediately be scheduled for pre-trial within two weeks;